wcgs-programming/wcgs-programming.github.io/_posts/2015-07-02-illuminati.md

 categories: showcase dougal jonah
 ---

-> Here is Dougal's site concerning the illuminati.
+> Here is [Dougal's({{ site.url }}showcase/dougal/) site, made with help from [Jonah]({{ site.url }}showcase/jonah/) concerning the illuminati.
 Remember that programming and making websites can be done just fo fun too, so take this with a not insignificant pinch of salt!

 > You can see a live version of the website [here](/files/showcase/Dougal/Illuminati).